script-repo/AHAGAI/README.md

 **The process**

-  a) Information gathering
+  - Information gathering
-  b) Analysis and summarization
+  - Analysis and summarization
-  c) Curation of learnings
+  - Curation of learnings
-  d) Develop integration strategy
+  - Develop integration strategy
-  e) Establish action and accountability plan
+  - Establish action and accountability plan
-  f) Establish roadmap and timeline
+  - Establish roadmap and timeline